BillockConsulting/github_technical_test/README.md

 * Error reporting, security, and logging are largely not implemented for this task.
 The problem statement did not seem to indicate that these were necessary.
 * I have several other companies moving very quickly, and I wanted to get this in as soon as possible - as a result, there were a few cases where I didn't devote significant effort (such as the aforementioned hardcoded values, and the error reporting/security/logging, and so forth).
 If you'd rather I take the additional time to implement these features, I am happy to do so - simply let me know either through email, a quick call, or by opening issues on this repository.
 * You can wire this up to any github account by modifying the value on line 6 of `lib/github_communicator.rb`.
-* To adjust the target notification repo, change line 15 of `webhook_communicator.rb` to reflect the target repo to receive notifications.
+* To adjust the target notification repo, change line 9 of `lib/github_communicator.rb` to reflect the target repo to receive notifications.
 Note that I pull the organization and deleted repo name from the webhook, so the notification repo needs to exist in the organization - if this is not the case, the request will result in a 500 error

 I am happy to update this to address any shortcomings or answer any issues.
 I hope this meets your needs, and I am very interested in working with GitHub.
 Have a great weekend!